ssinyagin/gerty/doc/gerty_device_attributes.markdown

 * __cli.error-regexp__: regular expression that identifies an error message in the command output. *Gerty.CiscoLike.ini* defines it as `^\%`

+* __XXX.exclude__: comma-separated list of pattern names (YYY) that will be applied to the command output.
+For each pattern name, an attribute __YYY.regexp__ defines a Perl-style regular expression that will be applied to the multiline content.

 Gerty::CLI::CiscoLike command handler